ddehun/ddehun.github.io/about.md

 **ChaeHun Park**, Eugene Jang, Wonsuk Yang and Jong C. Park.
 "Generating Negative Samples by Manipulating Golden Responses for Unsupervised Learning of a Response Evaluation Model", NAACL-HLT 2021

+Soyeong Jeong, Wonsuk Yang, **ChaeHun Park**, and Jong C. Park.
+"Calibration of Pre-trained Language Model for Korean", Journal of KIISE, Vol. 48, No. 4, pp. 434-443, April, 2021.

 **ChaeHun Park** and Sangwoo Seo.
 "An Empirical Study on Measuring the Similarity of Sentential Arguments with Language Model Domain Adaptation", Arxiv preprint, February 19, 2021.

 Soyeong Jeong, Wonsuk Yang, **ChaeHun Park**, and Jong C. Park.
 "Calibration of Pre-trained Language Model for Korean", *32th Annual Conference on Human & Cognitive Language Technology (HCLT 2020)*, October 15-16, 2020.